I’m green™ bio-based Polyethylene

 With I’m green™ bio-based Polyethylene the following products can be made:

-Unlike conventional polyethylene, the ethilene used to produce I’m green™ bio-based PE (polyethylene) is not derived from crude oil, but from bioethanol based on sugar cane.
-By using this renewable raw material, one ton of I’m green™ bio-based HDPE can capture up to 2.12 tons of CO2 from the atmosphere.
-It thus helps to reduce harmful greenhouse gas emissions.
+I’m green™ bio-based Polyethylene (Green PE) from Braskem is chemically identical to conventional polyethylene (PE), but produced from sugarcane.
+Instead of fossil crude oil, bioethanol from the plant is converted to ethylene and polymerized into PE.
+Using this renewable raw material, one ton of I’m green™ bio-based HDPE can store up to 2.12 tons of CO₂ from the atmosphere.
+This helps reduce harmful greenhouse gas emissions.

 Bio-based polyethylene is processed in particular by blow molding, injection molding and film extrusion.
 Green PE (bio polyethylene) can completely replace fossil PE in all areas of our lives.
-Starting with films and packaging as well as bottles and canisters, to simple injection molded parts, thermoformed containers, tubes up to sports articles and toys.
+Starting with films and packaging as well as , to simple injection molded parts, thermoformed containers, up to sports articles and.
 At the end of their useful life, products made from I’m green™ bio-based polyethylene are 100% recyclable in the polyethylene (PE) recycling stream.

 Ethanol from Brazilian sugar cane, instead of crude oil